OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 Top of page Activity historyActivity history

 Activity history helps keep track of the things you do on your device, such as the apps and services you use, the files you open, and the websites you browse.
-Your activity history is stored locally on your device when using different apps and features such as Microsoft Edge, some Microsoft Store apps, and Office apps.
+Your activity history is stored locally on your device when using different apps and features such as Microsoft Edge, some Microsoft Store apps, and Microsoft 365 apps.
 If you've signed in to your device with a Microsoft account and given your permission, Windows sends your activity history to Microsoft.
 Once your activity history is in the cloud, Microsoft uses that data to enable cross-device experiences, to provide you with the ability to continue those activities on other devices, to provide personalized experiences (such as ordering your activities based on duration of use) and relevant suggestions (such as anticipating what your needs might be based on your activity history), and to help improve Microsoft products.

 Activity history is also created and sent to Microsoft when you use Microsoft apps, such as Microsoft Edge, and Office apps like Word, Excel, and PowerPoint, on mobile devices such as iOS and Android phones and tablets.
 If you are signed in with your Microsoft account, you can continue activities on your Windows 10 device that you started in Microsoft apps on your Android or iOS device.
 You can turn settings off or on for sending your activity history to Microsoft and storing activity history locally on your device, and you can also clear your device’s activity history at any time by going to Start >.
 Settings >.
 Privacy >.
 Activity history.
 Learn more about activity history in Windows 10.